 This recipe for yeast dough has been my go-to for years now.
-I started using its original form when my (now) husband and I moved to Saarbrücken to go to university.
-He suddenly found himself quite far away from his usual purveyor of Kokosh (an Israeli cake similar to babka), so I decided to step in.
 In the beginning, I used a typical non-vegan recipe for the dough, but it has now evolved into a fully vegan, local and zero waste recipe.
 I use this recipe as a base whenever I need a sweet yeast dough: for kokosh, babka, Schneckennudeln, raisin buns or large trays of apple or plum cake.
 I very often bring yeasted cakes to events, people constantly ask me for the recipe and are always surprised when they learn that it’s vegan.

 The advantages of the recipe is that you only need your kitchen scales, a bowl and a spoon.
 There’s no need to melt butter or margarine in a pot and no need for any other kitchen gadgets.